hackforla/website/CONTRIBUTING.md

   * Complete steps in [**2.6 Working on an issue**](#26-working-on-an-issue) to create a solution for the issue
   * Complete steps in [**2.7 Making a pull request**](#27-making-a-pull-request) to get your solution reviewed by the `website-merge` team
   * Once your pull request is merged, you can work on your next issue.

-**Note:** If you see any bugs/errors within the site and there is not an issue for it, please reach out to any of the [Website team leadership](https://github.com/hackforla/website/projects/7#card-69730135)and they will help you create an issue you can resolve.

 <sub>[Back to Table of Contents](#table-of-contents)</sub>
 ***